ucc23/ucc/_clusters/pismis6.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
     Pismis 6 is a rich, very dense object of very high C3 quality.
 It is very well-studied in the literature.
-This object shares a large percentage of members with 5 later reported entries.
+This object shares a significant percentage of members with 4 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 5.0